Configuring the Script

 Multi-Part Lines

-Lines can be made up of multiple parts (up to 4 per line).
+Dialogue lines can be made up of multiple parts (up to 4 per line) in FULL mode.
 This is useful for:

 - Songs where multiple characters sing simultaneously